tq-systems/meta-tq/meta-tq/doc/README.TQMa8MxML.md

 ## Known Issues

+* FlexSPI: the configured clock exceeds the limit given in datasheet

+  When using without DQS internal clock, delay limits the maximum usable speed to 66MHz.
+The interface is configured with a limit of 80MHz.
 * U-Boot:
   * USB mass storage support may vary among different USB flash drive models/vendors
 * Linux: operating points for DDR controller missing in device tree.